 The pick: Crown & Buckle Supreme NATO straps – $34

-A leather watch strap can get funky and sticky right-quick during the hotter months.
+A leather watch strap can get funky and sticky right-quick.
 A fabric NATO should breathe a bit better, plus, it’s a cheap and easy way to work some color, stripes, and more frequent varied style into a favorite time-piece.

 Favor suitcoats and blazers with little to no lining